ElenaCoder/node.js-course/README.md

 It covers the following topics:
 1. **Preparing your Node.js application for deployment:** Understand the necessary steps to prepare your Node.js application for deployment.
 2. **Deploying a Node.js application to the Heroku cloud:** Explore the deployment process using the Heroku cloud platform.
 Follow step-by-step instructions to set up a Heroku account, configure your application for deployment, and deploy your Node.js application to the cloud.
+**Note**: The HEROKU service, which were suggested for deployment in this chapter, is no longer available for free.
+I used for deployment purpose [Render](https://render.com/) service.
 3. **What is Helmet and how to use it:** Discover Helmet, a security middleware for Node.js applications.
 Learn about the importance of securing your web applications and how Helmet protects against common web vulnerabilities.

 **Projects**: